voltagead/flaming-ironman/coding-standards/css/readme.md

 Use `padding` instead of `line-height` where possible when applying vertical padding to elements.

-When indenting Sass, we stick to the same four (4) spaces, and we also leave a blank line before and after the nested ruleset.
+When indenting Sass, leave a blank line before and after the nested ruleset.

 `!important` should be the nuclear option.
 Avoid if possible.